XPMUser/XPMUser.github.io/README.md

 There are also forks of my mods.
 Check them out whenever you get the chance!
 They're awesome!

 # System Requirements
-OS: Windows XP or later for the version selection pages (with Prodigy themes) to work.
+Windows OS: Windows XP or later

 ## But First Some Disclaimers